earthly/website/blog/_posts/2023-06-07-kubernetes-network-policies.md

 ~~~

 <div class="notice--info">
-This is to be able to communicate with the applications running on pods through Kubernetes services.
-Because in real life scenarios, pods are not communicating directly but through service resources.
+Communication with the applications running on pods is facilitated by [Kubernetes services](/blog/kubernetes-services/).
+Because in real-world applications, pods are not communicating directly but through service resources.
 </div>

 Also check that service has been applied as expected: